TheLazyTomcat/PascalSDK/readme.txt

 beyond the fact that they can be compiled.

-Also, due to mentioned lack of access to proper active testing (ie. running the code on the actual games), it was decided to drop translation of examples that are part of the original SDK.
+Also, due to mentioned lack of access to proper active testing (ie. running the code on the actual game), it was decided to drop translation of examples that are part of the original SDK.
 They may be added later, if situation allows it.